markksantos/Custom-MacOS-Folders/README.md

 #### Requirements to run this application 💪
 - Must have latest version of Photoshop CC 2020 installed.
 - Must be using a computer running on Latest version of MacOS.
-- Latest version of Java.
+- Latest version of Java Developer Kit (Download it [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk13-downloads-5672538.html) .

 #### Recommended icon image types 👀
 To have a better result from the folder generator, I recommend that you use '.png' images of icons that are black with a transparent background.
 Such as this one: